dotnet/docs/docs/core/install/linux-package-mixup.md

 ---
-title: Troubleshoot .NET Package Mix ups on Linux
+title: Troubleshoot .NET package mix ups on Linux
 description: Learn about how to troubleshoot strange .NET package errors on Linux.
+These errors may occur when you run the dotnet command.
 author: omajid
 ms.date: 10/31/2022
 no-loc: ['usr','lib64','share','dotnet','libhostfxr.so', 'fxr', 'FrameworkList.xml', 'System.IO.FileNotFoundException']
 ---

-# Troubleshoot _fxr_, _libhostfxr.so_, and _FrameworkList.xml_ errors
+# Troubleshoot .NET errors related to missing files on Linux

-When you try to use .NET 5+ (and .NET Core), commands such as `dotnet new` and `dotnet run` may fail with a message related to something not being found.
+When you try to use .NET on Linux, commands such as `dotnet new` and `dotnet run` may fail with a message related to a file not being found, such as _fxr_, _libhostfxr.so_, or _FrameworkList.xml_.
 Some of the error messages may be similar to the following:

 - **System.IO.FileNotFoundException**